ovitrac/SFPPylite/content/README.md

 >
 > ✅ Subsequent operations (simulation, plotting, exporting to PDF/XLSX) are almost instantaneous.
 > ✅ SFPPy **Widgets** are fully supported and run natively in-browser.
 > 🪧🌐SFPPylite is shipped with the full 🇪🇺 Annex 1 of Regulation (EU) 10/2011.
-The automatic retrieval of substances on PubChem is partially available.
+The automatic retrieval of substances fron **PubChem** is partially available.
 > ❌ **ToxTree** is not supported.

 ---